 Even though protection is a core pillar of humanitarian action, it is often not entirely understood by staff working with NGOs, and/or people may feel insufficiently equipped in fulfilling their responsibilities in protection.
-This training seeks to provide you with the knowledge and understanding necessary to recognise and address protection issues in your daily work, in particular in situations of forced displacement.
-The three-day online course will cover the legal basics of protection, it includes practical case studies that we deal with in small groups, and it will allow you to test your knowledge and learning in a final, mandatory exercise.
+This training seeks to provide you with the knowledge and understanding necessary to recognize and address protection issues in your daily work, in particular in situations of forced displacement.
+The three-day online course will cover the legal basics of protection, include practical case studies that we will deal with in small groups, and allow you to test your knowledge and learning in a final, mandatory exercise.

-the basics of international law concerning people in displacement
+what the basics of international law concerning people in displacement are

 how organizations are positioned in the (international) legal frameworks and how they can advocate for protection

-hands-on protection approaches and activities to use in your project work
+how to use hands-on protection approaches and activities in your project work

 NGO workers, humanitarian professionals